 Loin: The area below the backbone is home to some of the most tender and popular cuts of beef, such as the Tenderloin, Strip Steak, T-Bone and Porterhouse Steaks.
 Loin cuts are great prepared on the grill or under a broiler.

-Sirlon: The Sirloin is home to popular fabricated cuts but is first separated into the Top Sirloin Butt and Bottom Sirloin Butt.
-In the Top Sirlon you’ll find steaks great for grilling, while the Bottom Sirloin provides cuts like Tri-Tip and Sirloin Bavette, which are good for roasting or grilling.
+Sirloin: Sirloin is home to popular fabricated cuts but is first separated into the Top Sirloin Butt and Bottom Sirloin Butt.
+In the Top Sirloin, you’ll find steaks great for grilling, while the Bottom Sirloin provides cuts like Tri-Tip and Sirloin Bavette, which are good for roasting or grilling.

 Round: Home to lean, inexpensive cuts that come from the rump and hind legs.
 The muscles in this area are used for movement, so the beef is leaner and less tender.
 Often sold as roasts, steaks for marinating or Ground Beef.

-Brisket: This the animal’s breast, so it can be tougher because it is used for movement.
-An ideal cut for cooking low and slow-on the barbecue or in a slow-cooker.
+Brisket: This is the animal’s breast, so it can be tougher because it is used for movement.
+An ideal cut for cooking low and slow on the barbecue or in a slow-cooker.